Shady Business by Robin Hawdon

 Shady Business is a comedy which has played with great critical success in Britain, America, Germany, Poland, and various other countries.
+It ran for five months in Paris, with the location changed to Montmartre.

 Mandy and Tania are struggling night-club dancers living in Soho, heart of London’s night-life, and they are in crisis over some very shady business.
 The question is, will possessive club owner Big Mack find out about Mandy’s affair with Gerry and Tania’s affair with Terry, and set his side-kicks on them both?
 Will Big Mack discover that he’s owed money which was stolen from him in the first place, gambled on his own roulette table in the second place, and borrowed back from him in the third place?
 And what happens if it’s revealed that Gerry is Terry and Gerry is Terry?